thegreatsunra/docker-aws-iot-demo/README.md

-# docker-web-app
+# docker-aws-iot-demo

-> Node.js on Docker
+> Lightweight demo of AWS IoT messaging from a Docker container

 ## Getting started

-Everything here is based on [this guide](https://nodejs.org/en/docs/guides/nodejs-docker-webapp/).
+Most of this is based on [this guide](https://nodejs.org/en/docs/guides/nodejs-docker-webapp/).

 ### Prerequisites